owlbarn/tutorial/book/testing/README.md

 ### Test Coverage

 Another issue is the test coverage.
-It means the percentage of code for which an associated test has exist.
+It means the percentage of code for which an associated test has existed.
-Though we don't seek a strict 100% coverage for now, a wider test coverage is always a good idea.
+Though we don't seek a strict 100% coverage for now, wider test coverage is always a good idea.
 For example, in our implementation of the `repeat` operation, depending on whether the given axes contains one or multiple integers, the implementation changes.
 Therefore in the test functions it is crucial to cover both cases.